alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

     Server-->>-Client: res1: #9993;2/2
 ```

 To solve TCP's head-of-line blocking, QUIC decided to use UDP for its transport protocol, because UDP does not care for guarantees of arrival.
-The data integrity responsibility, that in TCP lays in the transport layer, is moved in QUIC to the application layer, and the frames of a message can arrive out of order, without blocking unrelated streams.
+The data integrity responsibility, that in TCP is part of the transport layer, is moved in QUIC to the application layer, and the frames of a message can arrive out of order, without blocking unrelated streams.

 {% asset_img '2024_03_http3_quic_packets.png' 'HTTP3 QUIC packets' %}